anton-karlovskiy/xborg-tech-challenge/README.md

 ## Notes

 - The SQLite database file (`database.sqlite`) will be created automatically on first run
-- JWT tokens are stored in localStorage on the frontend
+- JWT tokens are stored in HttpOnly cookies (not localStorage) for enhanced security
 - Sessions persist between browser visits
 - The database uses TypeORM's `synchronize: true` for development (disable in production)